 We have created engaging rich pictures summarising the numbers, needs and experiences of people living with the top 10 cancer types in the UK and rarer cancers.
 The documents include case studies, quotes and key statistics.

 Breast cancer is the most common cancer in the UK.
-570,000 people are living with breast cancer and this number is expected to grow to 1.2m by 2030.
+691,000 people are living with breast cancer.

 The lifetime risk of being diagnosed with breast cancer is 1 in 8 for women in the UK, and women with a relative who has had breast cancer are at double the risk of being diagnosed.